Reception New Parent FAQs

 Yes!
 We love school trips in Early Years.
 These range from visits to local shops to trips to the farm or we might even go on a Gruffalo hunt!
 Wherever we go we ensure that your child’s safety is our top priority.

 Can my child go to an after school club?

 A range of after school clubs are on offer and children will be given an opportunity to choose one at the start of the year.
 Some of the more popular ones may have a waiting list but we will ensure that all children get to take part at some point during the year.

 Please check the relevant section on the school website or speak to your class teacher and they can get you a copy of the calendar.
 We take an extra week holiday in May/June (two weeks rather than one) so that you can benefit from booking cheaper flights.

 What is expected of me as a parent?

 We encourage parents to take an active role in the child’s school life.
 This will include; reading at home, attending parent workshops (where possible), attending parents evening, keeping school up to date with any changes in circumstance and most importantly making sure your child is prepared for the school day e.g. having a good sleep, eating a healthy breakfast.
 If you find you need any help, or even just someone to talk to at any time, please remember to call our Child and Family support worker / Parent Support Advisor.
 They are always available (dial extension 2) for a chat and can help with all kinds of things (or at least find someone who can help if they can’t!).

 Do you have a breakfast club?

-We offer a breakfast club for all children in school that starts from 8am each morning.
+We offer a breakfast club for all children in school.
 Children will have a chance to have a healthy breakfast and play games with new friends.
 Please see the page on our school website for more details.